 What Is the Deadline for Filing a Diminished Quality of Life Claim in Louisiana?

 A claim for damages caused by a decreased quality of life is included in your personal injury claim as part of your non-economic damages.
-The statute of limitations for most personal injury cases in Louisiana is short.
-It is one year after the accident or date of injury.
+The statute of limitations for most personal injury cases in Louisiana is two years (effective as of July 1, 2024) after the accident or date of injury.
+All personal injury claims prior to July 1, 2024 are subject to a one-year statute of limitations.

 Therefore, if you do not file a personal injury lawsuit within a year, the court could dismiss your lawsuit.
 There could be exceptions that change the deadline.
 We encourage you to contact our Lafayette personal injury lawyers today to protect your legal right to file a personal injury lawsuit.